-1. THE UNIVERSITY LIBRARIAN
+1. OFFICE OF THE UNIVERSITY LIBRARIAN

-- Plans and directs the operation of library services at the University of Hawaii at Manoa, physically located in the Hamilton and Sinclair Library buildings, which house most of UHM's informational resources--including books, microforms, audiovisual materials, journals, newspapers, electronic databases and reference sources. - Acts as advisor to the President's Office on library and media service matters. - Provides leadership in planning and coordinating the developing of the Manoa campus library programs involved with sharing resources and networking with other academic, public, governmental and private libraries within and without the State of Hawaii. - Works in conjunction with the Library Senate, which represents the faculty of the Library and advises on substantive library matters and professional library concerns. - Is an ex officio member of the UHM Faculty Library Committee, which represents faculty and students at Manoa and advises on library services and policies. - Works in an advisory capacity with the Law Librarian.
+- Plans and directs the provision and operation of library services at the Hamilton and Sinclair Library buildings, which house most of UHM's informational resources-including books, microforms, audiovisual materials, journals, newspapers, electronic databases and reference sources. - Advises the President's Office on library and media service matters. - Provides leadership in planning and coordinating the development of the Manoa campus library programs involved with sharing resources and networking with other academic, public, governmental and private libraries within and without the State of Hawaii. - Works in conjunction with the Library Senate, which represents the faculty of the Library and advises on substantive library matters and professional library concerns. - Is an ex officio member of the UHM Faculty Library Committee, which represents faculty and students at Manoa and advises on library services and policies. - Works in an advisory capacity with the Law Librarian.
 The Law Library collection supporting the University's law program is partly processed by Hamilton Library staff.